-Minutes of ROIA Board Meeting
+Minutes of ROIA Annual Meeting

-(Provisional, awaiting Board approval)
+(Provisional, awaiting Board Approval) February 26, 2019

-Susan called the meeting to order at 7:04 PM.
+Susan called the meeting to order at 7:05 PM

 Secretary’s Report: Minutes of the previous Board meeting were approved.

 Treasurer’s Report: As of 2/23/2019 the total assets of ROIA were $22,786.89.
 The dues that are currently delinquent include 1 lot for the first quarter of the current fiscal year (Q1), 2 lots for Q2, 3 lots for Q3, and 7 lots for Q4.
 One homeowner, who had been delinquent for the full fiscal year but has since sent in a check for all quarters, asked that their late fee be waived because they were new to the neighborhood and they were confused about the payments.
 They were given a one-time-only waive of the late fee.
 There are 2 lots who are paid in advance beyond the next fiscal year 2019/20.
 Lot 62 has been sold and the Board needs to get contact information for the new owners.